Dates and Location – Winter 2020 Convocation

 All graduates and students who may be eligible to graduate will receive emails with information regarding the ceremonies 8-12 weeks prior to the convocation dates.
 Please make sure your preferred email address is current in your WebAdvisor account.

-If you haven’t received any information from RRC prior to one week before your convocation ceremony, please contact the Student Services Centre.
+If you haven’t received any information from the College one month prior to your convocation ceremony, please contact the Student Services Centre.

 If you do not have a credit card and absolutely cannot place an order online, please visit a Student Service Centre at the Notre Dame Campus, D105 or Exchange District Campus, P104 to place an order with cash or debit.

-If the deadline date has passed and you would like to attend your convocation ceremony, please arrive at the Centennial Concert Hall 90 minutes before the ceremony with $60 cash (no credit cards or debit cards accepted) to rent your academic attire directly through Gaspard.
+If the deadline date has passed and you would like to attend your convocation ceremony, please arrive at the Centennial Concert Hall 2 hours before the ceremony to rent your gown directly through Gaspard.
+On-site rental cost is $60.
+Gaspard only accepts cash for on-site rentals.

 The College will subsidize gown rentals for students in financial difficulties, however, funding is limited.
 Please visit or call the Student Service Centre for more information.